Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-63-torn.md

 Why was Julian avoiding him?

-Actually...yeah. *Why* was he?
+Actually... yeah. *Why* was he?
 A few years ago, the prospect of what he was going to do would have put him off. *Did* put him off, and with Adam’s serious recommendation, too.
 But now?
 He’d grown so crazy, ridiculously goddamned strong even *before* the psycho-woman had got him infected with Cruezzir, how much difference would it honestly make?
 He’d been apparently marinating in the prototype medicines since Nightmare, and he was a freak of nature even before that, too...

 Christ, he’d been HEAT-sized for *years* now.
-Well, not like, *huge* HEAT, he’d been more like Costello...but Costello was a fucking *big* man: just a bit shorter than Julian, and literally bigger than any athlete outside of HEAT.
-Heck, Costello *handily* outweighed the biggest competitive strongmen there were...and Julian was a lot bigger than him now.
+Well, not like, *huge* HEAT, he’d been more like Costello... but Costello was a fucking *big* man: just a bit shorter than Julian, and literally bigger than any athlete outside of HEAT.
+Heck, Costello *handily* outweighed the biggest competitive strongmen there were... and Julian was a lot bigger than him now.
 In fact, at this point he was well above the team average, and in the same league as Akiyama and Blaczynski.

 And given what he was like before his abduction, at eighteen?
 He couldn’t have played school sports even if he could have afforded it: he was too big, and *naturally* too big, too.
 He didn’t look it, either.
 What would have happened if he’d fallen into training anyway?
 It wasn’t hard to think he’d have made himself into something special.
-Maybe not quite HEAT-big, but...well…*maybe…*
+Maybe not quite HEAT-big, but... well…*maybe…*

 Because that was apparently what he was made to do.
 And the thing about it?
 That wasn’t something he could really run away from.
 Even if he was almost literally doing just that right then.
 Julian was the man he was made to be and there was no avoiding that.
 He was *damn* good at it too, and heck, he not only enjoyed it all, he was well and thoroughly addicted.
 A day where he couldn’t run or work or lift or anything like that was honestly a miserable day.